Khedr05/MobileControlledHome/README.md

 ## Description:

 #### The system allows controlling the home by mobile phone application through Bluetooth.

-Two subsystems are implemented; a Safety door that could be opened by the mobile application by entering the user name and password, and a light on/off that could be controlled also by the mobile phone.
-The system supports 5 users with different names and passwords.
-In case of entering the name of the password 3 times wrong, the system should give an alarm.
+#### Two subsystems are implemented; a Safety door that could be opened by the mobile application by entering the user name and password, and a light on/off that could also be controlled by the mobile phone.

+#### The system supports 5 users with different names and passwords, and uses an external EEPROM to read and save users' data.

+#### In case of entering the username and password 3 times wrong, the system should give an alarm.

-After powering on and initialization, the system enters the login state.
+#### After powering on and initialization, the system enters the login state.

 ### Login interface:
 ![login_interface](https://github.com/sherifkhadr/MobileControlledHome/blob/main/Screenshots/Login_Interface.png?raw=true)